DIY MCP server vs Contextflo for teams

 - How do admins control any of this?

-A connector has no opinion on any of these.
-This post walks through each gap, what building it yourself looks like, and where the honest build-vs-buy line sits.
+A connector has no opinion on any of them.
+Here is each gap, what building it yourself looks like, and where the honest build-vs-buy line sits.

 What a DIY MCP setup looks like